-- 1) By Internet simply log in and resubmit your vote Broadridge will only count the last instructions; - 2) By Telephone simply sign in and resubmit your vote Broadridge will only count the last instructions; - 3) By Mail you must give written notice of revocation to Broadridge, 51 Mercedes Way, Edgewood, NY 11717 or by fax at 1-515-254-7733, submit another properly signed proxy with a more recent date.
-For written and fax notices, you must include the Control Number that is printed on the upper portion of your proxy card; - 4) Virtually you may attend the virtual webcast of the Annual Meeting and submit your vote.
+- 1) In Person simply vote in person at the Annual Meeting; - 2) By Internet simply log in and resubmit your vote Broadridge will only count the last instructions; - 3) By Telephone simply sign in and resubmit your vote Broadridge will only count the last instructions; - 4) By Mail you must give written notice of revocation to Broadridge, 51 Mercedes Way, Edgewood, NY 11717 or by fax at 1-515-254-7733, submit another properly signed proxy with a more recent date.
+For written and fax notices, you must include the Control Number that is printed on the upper portion of your proxy card.

-What is the due date for stockholder proposals, including stockholder nominees for director, for inclusion in the Company's proxy materials for the 2022 Annual Meeting?
+What is the due date for stockholder proposals, including stockholder nominees for director, for inclusion in the Company's proxy materials for the 2023 Annual Meeting?

-Stockholder proposals, or stockholder nominees for director at the 2022 Annual Meeting, as permitted by SEC regulations for inclusion in our proxy materials relating to the 2022 Annual Meeting, must be submitted to the Corporate Secretary in writing no later than November 10, 2021.
+Stockholder proposals, or stockholder nominees for director at the 2023 Annual Meeting, as permitted by SEC regulations for inclusion in our proxy materials relating to the 2023 Annual Meeting, must be submitted to the Corporate Secretary in writing no later than November 9, 2022.
 Proposals should be submitted to the attention of the Corporate Secretary, Humana Inc., 500 West Main Street, 21st Floor, Louisville, Kentucky 40202.
+Further, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than February 20, 2023.